endless4s/endless-transaction/documentation/src/main/paradox/2pc.md

 ## State diagram

-Protocol state throughout the aforementioned phases is tracked by an event-sourced entity, with events representing transitions of the state.
+Protocol state throughout the phases mentioned above is tracked by an event-sourced entity, with events representing state transitions.
 The transaction state machine diagram is depicted below.
-As usual, side-effects are invoked after successful event persistence, and repeated in case of recovery (at least once delivery characteristics).
+As usual, side-effects are invoked after successful event persistence and repeated in case of recovery (at least once delivery characteristics).

 <img src="diagrams/TransactionEntity.png"/>